- Voluntary process that helps couples come to a fair and equitable divorce agreement.

 - Sessions with a neutral, trained professional Divorce Mediator who helps the couple work their way from impasse to resolution.

 - Focus on all issues of divorce including parenting (child custody), division of assets and debts, child support, and spousal support (alimony).

 Benefits of Divorce Mediation:

 Saves Money- A mediated divorce can cost significantly less than going to court.
 No retainer required.
 A more affordable divorce.

 Saves Time- Since you are both in the same room communicating and making decisions about your divorce, resolutions can be reached must faster.
 A faster divorce.

 Positive Parenting- You will still be Mom and Dad, even when you are no longer Husband and Wife.
 Less arguing during the divorce process is better for the kids.
 A lower conflict divorce.

 Less Stress- A more informal and unintimidating atmosphere.
 You control when and how often you meet.

 Less Conflict- You communicate directly with you spouse, instead of through third parties.
 The mediator helps ease resentment and misunderstandings.
-Focused on the present and future, not the past.
+Focus on the present and future, not the past.

 Confidential- You can resolve your private family matters in private and not in the public court of law.

 Better Post-Divorce Relationship- You are more likely to follow through with the terms of your divorce agreement because you had input into these decisions.
-Everyone, including your children, are happier in the long run.
+Everyone, including your children, is happier in the long run.
 Less likely to have to return to court after the divorce.

 More Control- You can do what works best for your family.
 You can be creative about solutions.
 You have control over your divorce and your future.

 Nothing to Lose, Lots to Gain- Deciding to try mediation does not mean that you are stuck with it if it does not work for you.
 You can stop at any point and proceed with litigation and a contested divorce.

 - Circumstances change and parenting plan needs to be created or changed

 - Major problems with current parenting plan, parties continue to file motions in court, and a Parent Coordinator is needed